bayek335/bayek335/README.md

-# Hi, there I'm Bayu Pamungkas
-I'm interested in web development but I have passionate in Web Programming, Game Programming, and Animation.
-And now I'm learning what I interested wheter it's Front End or Back End development all anout Web Development

-I have graduated in June 2021 from SMK Negeri 1 Kepanjen
+## Hi there, it is me Bayu Pamungkas

+I am a curious person, and I am passionate about web development,  especially the Back End.
+I also learned the Front End but it is not too deep.

+In the other hand, I also like the development of games and,  have an interest in digital art such as animation, with 3d animations I like best

-# Contact
+### Contact
 - Email : bpamungkas.com@gmail.com

 <!---